home-assistant/companion.home-assistant/docs/core/location.md

 2. Add a step to the task
 3. Select "Send Intent"
 4. Under Action enter `io.homeassistant.companion.android.background.REQUEST_ACCURATE_UPDATE`
+5. Under Package enter `io.homeassistant.companion.android`
-5. Save the task
+6. Save the task
-6. Use the task with any Tasker profile to request a location update
+7. Use the task with any Tasker profile to request a location update